 Remember, not all web sites are created equally.
 Some sites can be valid sources of information, but others are filled with opinion represented as fact.
 While there isn't a 100% effective way to figure out what kind of site you're looking at, use the CARS test for evaluating information from the Internet:

 - Check Credibility - Is it easy to figure out who's behind the information?
 Does whomever it is know what they're talking about?
 Do they have qualifications in the field or some other reason to be trust-worthy in it?

 - Check Accuracy - Are the sources cited well?
 Is the information up-to-date?
 Are there any broad, sweeping generalisations that are impossible to verify?

 - Check Reasonableness - What is the page's point-of-view?
 Is it a corporate page trying to sell you a product?
 Is it a government or educational site where the main purpose is to educate people?

 - Check Support - Is it possible to double-check the information in another location?

 INFOMINE is a virtual library of Internet resources relevant to faculty, students, and research staff at the university level.
 It contains useful Internet resources such as databases, electronic journals, electronic books, bulletin boards, mailing lists, online library card catalogs, articles, directories of researchers, and many other types of information.

-The Librarians' Internet Index aims to provide a well-organized point of access for reliable, trustworthy, librarian-selected websites, serving California, the nation, and the world.
+The Internet Public Library aims to provide a well-organized point of access for reliable, trustworthy, librarian-selected websites, serving California, the nation, and the world.
 All links on the Index are selected and approved by librarians before inclusion.